edelgrace/blog/content/post/2012-08-22-university-and-connections.md

   * A planner agenda thingy
   * A couple of notebooks

 So while all of that is happening, I'm talking to my Internet friends.
 One of my friends is a math genius.
 He's going to Oxford for goodness sakes.
 He was showing me some of the tests he took and I realized that I really don't remember anything I learned last semester.
 Differentiate?
 Gradient?
 Tangent lines?
 I'm thinking that I need to brush up on my calculus and all around math skills before I go back to university.
-Like&#8230; It looks quite manageable but my mind is drawing a blank right now.
-I should probably go hit the books&#8230;
+Like...
+It looks quite manageable but my mind is drawing a blank right now.
+I should probably go hit the books...

 <div align="center">
   <img src="http://brokenphrases.info/wp-content/uploads/2012/08/20120822-225655.jpg" alt="20120822-225655.jpg" class="alignnone size-full" />